Electoral College Friday 17 – Sunday 19 August 2018

 - The Vice Chancellor – Mr Alex Summerlee

 - Standing Committee Appointee – Ven.
 Indrea Alexander

-- An Electoral College (EC) is called.
-The EC votes on the candidates and the nominated person’s name is forwarded to General Synod / Te Hīnota Whānui for them to accept.
+- An Electoral College (EC) is called (ie: the dates are named and all eligible College attendees are notified).
 EC will meet to vote on the applicants on Friday 17 and Saturday 18 August 2018.
 EC consists of all Diocesan Synod members with voting rights as at the 54th Diocesan Synod.
 This is not the new synod reps from the 2018 elections.
-All Electoral College members will have been notified of this via email.
+All Electoral College members will have been notified via email.

-5. On Friday 17 and Saturday 18 August 2018, EC meets, they discuss the proposed names and view a video interview.
+- On Friday 17 and Saturday 18 August 2018, EC meets, they discuss the proposed names and view a video interview.
 By a process of elimination, a preferred candidate is selected to be forwarded (nominated) to General Synod/ Te Hīnota Whānui.
 The preferred candidate’s name remains confidential.

-7. All going well, a public announcement about the new Bishop, will be made in the first week of September 2018.
+- All going well, a public announcement about the new Bishop, will be made in the first week of September 2018.

 If you have any questions about this process please ask your parish leaders or email the Diocesan Manager, Edwin Boyce, on firstname.lastname@example.org.